Emergent Vision Technologies (EVT)

 Solution:

 Make sure that the MLNX ConnectX SmartNIC is configured with the correct IP address.
-Follow section Configure the ConnectX SmartNIC
+Follow section Post EVT Software Installation Steps

 Problem: The application fails to open the EVT camera.